Phoumi Vongvichit: Political career

 In the supplementary elections of May 1958, Phoumi was elected to the National Assembly to serve as a deputy for Luang Prabang.
 In the political crisis that followed the electoral success of the left, Phoumi lost his ministry.
 In July 1959 he was arrested along with other Pathet Lao deputies, and imprisoned without ever being brought to trial.
 In a famous May 1960 episode he escaped with Souphanouvong and other leading Pathet Lao prisoners and their guards, and made the long march to the Pathet Lao zone in Xieng Khouang.

 After the Battle of Vientiane in December 1960 and the subsequent retreat of Neutralist forces to the Plain of Jars, Phoumi was instrumental in arranging for Pathet Lao-Neutralist collaboration.
 He led the Pathet Lao delegation to the Geneva Conference on the neutrality of Laos in 1962, and served as Minister of Information, Propaganda and Tourism in the Second Coalition government.
 In 1964, after a series of political assassinations, Phoumi left Vientiane with other Pathet Lao ministers.

 By this time Laos had been dragged into the Vietnam War (Second Indochina War) between the United States and North Vietnam.
 For the next ten years, Phoumi alternated between living in the limestone caverns of Viengxay and leading various Pathet Lao delegations to international communist gatherings.
 He retained his positions in both the Politburo and the Lao Patriotic Front, and took a leading role in negotiations leading to formation of the Third Coalition government in 1974, in which he served as Deputy Prime Minister and Minister of Foreign Affairs.

 After formation of the Lao People's Democratic Republic in December 1975, Phoumi was named Second Deputy Prime Minister and Minister of Education, Sport and Religious Affairs.
 In the reorganization that followed the Third Congress of the LPRP in 1982, Phoumi became a member of the Inner Cabinet with overall responsibility for education, information and culture.
 In 1986, when Souphanouvong was forced to step down from the Presidency for reasons of health, Phoumi was named Acting President of the LPDR and Chairman of the Lao Front for National Construction.
 He retired from the Acting Presidency and the Politburo at the Fifth Party Congress in March 1991.

+Death

-Since 1991, he and Prince Souphanouvong, Sisomphon Lovansay is Advisors of Party's Central Committee.
+From 1991 until his death in 1994, he and Prince Souphanouvong, Sisomphon Lovansay were Advisors of Party's Central Committee.